 Project Highlights

 CDC’s Deputy Chief of the Laboratory Branch at the National Center for HIV/AIDS, Viral Hepatitis, STD, and TB Prevention Division, Dr. Salem Kamili visited Tashkent to share previous experience in blood collections, external quality assessments and proficiency testing programs.
-He provided testing demonstrations or the staff members at IOV.
+He provided testing demonstrations for the staff members at IOV.